 Oct 9, 2020

-In 2019, Manni Group reduced the greenhouse gas emissions, for which it is directly responsible, by 21% compared to 2016, exceeding its own target of -15%.
-The Group is now aiming higher: to reduce these emissions by up to 40% by 2028, in line with the goals of the Paris Agreement aimed at keeping global warming below 2 °C, and approved by the Science Based Targets initiative.
+In 2019, Manni Group reduced the greenhouse gas emissions for which it is directly responsible by 21% compared to 2016, exceeding its own target of -15%.
+The Group is now aiming higher: to reduce these emissions by up to 40% by 2028 in line with the goals of the Paris Agreement, aimed at keeping global warming below 2 °C, and approved by the Science Based Targets initiative.

 In 2015, following the COP 21 conference held in Paris, the 196 participating countries unanimously agreed to reduce carbon dioxide production “as soon as possible” and to strive to keep global warming “well below 2 °C” above pre-industrial levels.
 Setting out to achieve the climate-changing emission reduction targets as required by the scientific community and the Paris Agreement means that “science-based targets” need to be set to prevent the worst consequences of climate change.

 Although action is being taken by governments, companies and civil society, total anthropogenic greenhouse gas (GHG) emissions are still on the increase: average global temperatures are expected to rise between 3.7 °C and 4.8 °C by the end of this century, well above the safety levels determined by the international scientific community.
-This manufacturing sector directly or indirectly produces most of the global CO2 emissions, which means that it has a huge responsibility in protecting the climate and ensuring the transition to a low-carbon economy.
+This manufacturing sector directly or indirectly produces most of the global CO2 emissions, which means that it has a huge responsibility in protecting the climate and ensure the transition to a low-carbon economy.